 • Claude, Duke of Guise, born 1496, died 1550, the first Duke of Guise

 • John, Cardinal of Lorraine and Bishop of Metz, born 1498 and died 1550

 • Louis, Count of Vaudémont, born 1500, died 1528

 • Francis, Count of Lambesc, born 1506, died 1525

 • Claude and Catherine, twins born 1502 and died young

 Philippa’s husband died in 1508, leaving her with many young children.
 She tried to undertake the duties of regent for Antoine, the new Duke of Lorraine but it was agreed he was old enough to rule on his own, (he was nineteen.)
 After her husband’s death, Philippa was the supreme head of the family.

 Shortly after arriving at the convent, she decided she wanted to retire and spend the rest of her life there.
-Her children were stunned.
-The Poor Clares lived in poverty and under strict guidelines.
-The children begged her to go to a less severe establishment and that they needed her to guide the family.
+Her children were stunned, knowing the Poor Clares lived in poverty and under strict guidelines.
+The children begged her to go to a less severe establishment and argued they needed her to guide the family.
 She held fast to her decision and on December 19, 1519 she was inducted into the order while all her offspring and their spouses watched.
 She gave her blessing to everyone and retired to the cell which would be her home for the rest of her life.

 Further reading: “Scottish Queens” by Rosalind K. Marshall